eBay/accessibility-ruleset-runner/examples/python/README.md

 #### aXe Ruleset

-To invoke the aXe ruleset runner, use the following command:
+Assuming you are in the proper directory (examples/python), the following command is used to run the <a href="rulesets#axe-ruleset">aXe Ruleset</a>:

 ```sh
 python aXe.ruleset.runner.py